Current Software Do’s and Don’ts

 • Remove the new icons until the person’s sex and gender identity are known.

-• Have more than tow icon options.
+• Have more than two icon options.

 • Instead of “Father’s Parents” or “Mother’s Parents” simply use a “Parents” label.